 The team of pediatric oncologists at University of Maryland Medical Center became Logan’s tending team.
 Chemotherapy began right away and lasted until December 2018.
 Logan was also on steroids and many other treatment plans during her 2 ½ year journey.
 Logan often had to endure hospital stays, which meant not being with her twin sister, Raegan.
 The girls did not like this arrangement and were able to Face Time each other during the treatment separations.
 Logan’s parents, Mia and Dad, Dominic Johnson, took turns spending nights at the hospital with Logan.

 Logan was declared cancer free in December 2018.
 She will receive scans every three months for the first year and then every six months for the second year.
 Eventually, she will just need annual scans.

-Logan adores her shih tzu Kena and enjoys hanging out with her older sisters, Diamond Johnson (15) and Sha’bria McCleod.
+Logan adores her shih tzu Kena and enjoys hanging out with her older sisters, Diamond Johnson and Sha’bria McCleod.
 As of June 2021, Logan and her sister turned 7 and will start 1st grade in the fall.
 She’s looking forward to the beach in the summer and returning to in-person classes.
-She loves to watch and make recordings for YouTube and playing with her LOL collectible dolls.
+She loves to watch and make recordings for YouTube and TikTok and playing with her sister.

 CCF has enjoyed spending time with Logan and her family as she has attended our annual holiday party for the past couple of years.
 We were honored that Logan, with support from her family, was our Giant Food Ambassador for 2019 and appears in many of the Giant Food Fight Childhood Cancer campaign materials.
 We are so happy she is cancer free!